CLL - Episode 6

 Overall survival: the length of time from either the date of diagnosis or the start of treatment for a disease that patients diagnosed with the disease are still alive

-Phase 1: tests an experimental treatment on a small group of often healthy people
+Phase 1: trial that tests an experimental treatment on a small group of often healthy people to judge its safety and side effects and to find the correct drug dosage

-Phase 3: gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs
+Phase 3: trial that gathers more information about safety and effectiveness, studies different populations and different dosages and examines use of the drug in combination with other drugs

 Progression free survival: the length of time during and after the treatment of a disease that a patient lives with the disease but it does not get worse